jduggan83/see-a-mess/README.md

  - decide on component breakdown - featurette, container and all that
  - more styling options on each component, mainly carousel
  - blog style for view article - and include the image
+ - and have that if only one article on page?? - maybe

 #### Nice to have